psychemedia/sin-eater-resources/resources/PAOBS_observations-popular-antiquities_brand.md

 ?? date of the original work by Henry Bourne is 1725?

-p6
+p36

 OBSERVATIONS ON CHAPTER III.

 ...

-We farther learn from this Ritualist [Durant?
-Duranti de Rhibus p~227?], that it was customary to invite the *Poor* [1] to Funerals.
+We farther learn from this Ritualist `[Durant?
+Duranti de Rhibus p~227?]`, that it was customary to invite the *Poor* [1] to Funerals.

-I find a beautiful Thought on this Subjeftf [2], in St. Ambrose's Funeral Oration on Satyrus, cited by Durant, which I flatter myself will be thought to have deserved a tranflation:— "The *Poor* also shed their Tears — precious and fruitful Tears! that washed away the Sins of the Deceased.— They let fall Floods of redeeming Tears."
+I find a beautiful Thought on this Subject [2], in St. Ambrose's Funeral Oration on Satyrus, cited by Durant, which I flatter myself will be thought to have deserved a tranflation:— "The *Poor* also shed their Tears — precious and fruitful Tears! that washed away the Sins of the Deceased.— They let fall Floods of redeeming Tears."

 Funeral Sermons also are of great Antiquity.